 What do you mean about feedback in different ways?

 The more traditional phrase ‘marking’ is now considered a one-way action done by teachers to students work.
 Whilst more formal summative assessments such as tests are ‘marked’ the most powerful way teachers can help students progress is to have a dialogue to engage an action from the student.
 One-to-one devices allow this to happen more effectively with options for verbal, collaborative and ongoing dialogue.
 This can take place in response to work and so students have more time to reflect on what they need to do next to improve their learning.

 When does it start?

 We are launching Phase 1 of RGS Digital in September 2022 with an initial focus on the current Second and Fifth Forms who then will be in the Third and Lower Sixth Forms respectively.
-Remaining year groups will be added in a further two phases according to the table below.
+Remaining year groups will be added in a further two phases.
 Launching RGS Digital to different year groups is linked to the start the Lower School (First Form), Upper School (Third Form) or Sixth Form (Lower Sixth Form).

 Students will need to have a computer either from the school arranged scheme or their own that meets the specification requirements for the start of the phase allocated to that year group.